ICGC-TCGA-PanCancer/pancancer-documentation/production/setup_env.md

 ## Setting up a Pancancer Environment

 A Pancancer production environment consists of one or more "launcher" nodes, and a number of "worker" nodes controlled by a launcher.
+The launcher is responsible for provisioning the worker nodes, and the worker nodes execute workflows.

 [ Diagram here ?]